Pittsburgh's Premier Personal Injury Firm

 - Accident reconstruction tools

-Not all motorcycle accident cases are cut and dry; sometimes both the driver and the motorcyclist share fault for the collision.
+Not all motorcycle accident cases are straightforward; sometimes both the driver and the motorcyclist share fault for the collision.
 Pennsylvania has a modified comparative fault rule for these exact situations.

 Under comparative fault, the injured party can still recover compensation in an accident claim, even if they are found to be partially at fault for the accident.
 However, with Pennsylvania's modified comparative fault rule, the injured party can't be more than 50% at fault, or they will receive no compensation at all.